SujaydRNSIT/Summer-Analytics-2025_Week-01/README.md

 # Acknowledgments 🙏

-A huge thanks to the Consulting & Analytics Club, IIT Guwahati, for organizing Summer Analytics 2025 and providing this incredible learning opportunity.
+A huge thanks to **the Consulting & Analytics Club, IIT Guwahati**, for organizing Summer Analytics 2025 and providing this incredible learning opportunity.
 Special shoutout to Team C&A for their guidance and support! 🥳

 # Contact Me 📬
 Feel free to reach out at sujayd.ug2025@gmail.com, if you have questions about my submission or want to collaborate on data science projects!